backdrop-contrib/shasetsu/README.md

 -----

 Shasetsu works in all Backdrop core layout templates.
-It was however built with the default layouts in mind, using the following example configuration:
+It was however built with the default layouts in mind, using a particular configuration:

 **Home page Layout (Template: Boxton)**